Find out about hormone therapy for advanced breast cancer, how you have it and possible side effects.

 Hormones are made naturally in the body.
 They control the growth and activity of normal cells.

 Before the menopause, the ovaries produce the hormones oestrogen and progesterone.
-After the menopause, oestrogen is made in body fat.
+After the menopause oestrogen is made in body fat and muscle.

 These hormones can stimulate the growth of some breast cancer cells.